-The Tribe shall promulgate, and shall maintain in continuous force, the Feather Falls Casino Patron Dispute Resolution Ordinance, as set forth in Appendix F of this Compact, beginning at page F-2.
-Any subsequent revisions to this ordinance shall provide substantially equivalent procedures for the fair and timely resolution of patron disputes and the Gaming Operation shall provide the State Gaming Agency with a copy of any such revised ordinance within thirty (30) days of its adoption by the Tribe.
-The Tribe hereby waives its tribal sovereign immunity with respect to any patron dispute administered in conformity with this patron dispute ordinance.
+The Tribe shall promulgate, and shall maintain in continuous force a tribal patron dispute policy, entitled "Table Mountain Rancheria Patron Dispute Policy," as set forth in Appendix F-2 to this Compact, regulating and governing patron disputes over the play or operation of any game, including any refusal to pay to a patron any alleged winnings from any Gaming Activities.
+Any subsequent revisions to this policy shall provide substantially equivalent procedures for the fair and timely resolution of patron disputes and the Gaming Operation shall provide the State Gaming Agency with a copy of any such revised policy within thirty (30) days of its adoption.
+The Tribe hereby waives its tribal sovereign immunity with respect to any patron dispute administered in accordance with the Tribe's patron dispute policy.